11.6.4 Module Quiz - Switch Security Configuration: Exact Answer & Steps

 • Use a baseline script.
 Paste the entire block above into a text file, replace VLAN numbers and IP ranges, then run it with copy tftp://<server>/baseline.cfg running-config.
 Consistency beats ad‑hoc tweaks.

-• take advantage of Syslog and SNMP traps.
+• put to work Syslog and SNMP traps.
 Configure a central log server to capture PORT_SECURITY-2-PSECURE_VIOLATION and ARP-INSPECT-4-ARPINSPECT events.
 Real‑time alerts let you react before a rogue device spreads.

 • Test with a “bad” device.
 Plug a laptop with a spoofed MAC address into an access port and watch the logs.
-If the port shuts down as expected, you’ve got it right Easy to understand, harder to ignore..
+If the port shuts down as expected, you’ve got it right.

 • Schedule a quarterly audit.
 Run show port-security address and compare against an inventory list.
 Any unknown MACs?
 Investigate immediately.